EXTERNAL NETWORK PENETRATION TESTING

 Frequently Asked Questions about External Network Penetration Testing

-External pen test provides results of security threats faced by your internet-facing infrastructure.
+External network pen test provides results of security threats faced by your internet-facing infrastructure.
 An example is to check for information security weaknesses that help to avoid data breaches such as exposed databases or sensitive data.

 This includes detailed issues along with proof of concepts supporting technical teams.
 For example, a firewall administrative interface that is running a vulnerable version is exposed to the internet.
 However, it could do with exposure to your IT service provider IP ranges only.
 This is an excessive exposure and should be reviewed in line with the defence in-depth approach.

 An external pen test starts with port scanning over the Internet, followed by vulnerability assessment, analysis and exploitation phase.
 An internal penetration test is different to external pen testing in its methodology and purpose.
 Due to latency over the internet, the port scan test window is agreed with the client based on several factors such as hosting provider, the sensitivity of the assets and business operations sensitivity of the target assets.
 This input is fed into the vulnerability scanning phase to figure out if the identified vulnerabilities could be exploited.
-The exploitation phase involves an attempt to gain access to different services, internal and external assets.
+The exploitation phase involves an attempt to gain access to different services, and external assets.
 Any other attack vectors that an attacker could exploit or issues that could lead to data breaches are explored.
 All output from this execution is fed into the data analysis & reporting phase.

 Risk remediation is sometimes a complex process due to the specialist security skill-set needed for IT teams.
 As part of our aftercare support, we provide help in preparing remediation plans for all our customers.

-Optionally, we provide remediation consultancy to ensure all agreed findings are mitigated in line with best information security practices.
+Optionally, we provide remediation consultancy services to ensure all agreed findings are mitigated in line with best information security practices.